 Sony (SONY) Stock Moves 0.62%: What You Should Know

-Coming into today, shares of the electronics and media company had gained 0.72% in the past month.
-In that same time, the Consumer Discretionary sector lost 4.81%, while the S&P 500 gained 0.39%.
+Prior to today's trading, shares of the electronics and media company had gained 1.34% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 3.13% and the S&P 500's gain of 0.87% in that time.

-Investors will be hoping for strength from Sony as it approaches its next earnings release.
+Wall Street will be looking for positivity from Sony as it approaches its next earnings report date.
 On that day, Sony is projected to report earnings of $1.56 per share, which would represent a year-over-year decline of 40.91%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $26.01 billion, up 0.72% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $26.01 billion, up 0.72% from the year-ago period.

-SONY's full-year Zacks Consensus Estimates are calling for earnings of $6.18 per share and revenue of $91.15 billion.
-These results would represent year-over-year changes of -30.09% and +7.24%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.18 per share and revenue of $91.15 billion, which would represent changes of -30.09% and +7.24%, respectively, from the prior year.

-Any recent changes to analyst estimates for Sony should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Sony.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.53% higher.
-Sony is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.53% higher.
+Sony is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Sony is currently trading at a Forward P/E ratio of 19.93.
-For comparison, its industry has an average Forward P/E of 12.73, which means Sony is trading at a premium to the group.
+In terms of valuation, Sony is currently trading at a Forward P/E ratio of 20.06.
+Its industry sports an average Forward P/E of 12.76, so we one might conclude that Sony is trading at a premium comparatively.

-Also, we should mention that SONY has a PEG ratio of 1.71.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Audio Video Production was holding an average PEG ratio of 1.54 at yesterday's closing price.
+Also, we should mention that SONY has a PEG ratio of 1.72.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Audio Video Production industry currently had an average PEG ratio of 1.54 as of yesterday's close.

 The Audio Video Production industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 96, which puts it in the top 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 72, putting it in the top 29% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America